at The Ojai Retreat

 Beyond tradition, theological doctrine, dogma, and myth, who is Mary of Nazareth?
 She is known as Theotokos, or God-bearer, but what might she represent in our understanding of the inner journey which unites all spiritual traditions?
 What deeper dimensions can we find in the story of the Virgin Birth, the Annunciation of the angel Gabriel, and the Seven Sorrows of Mary’s heart?
 What relevance does Mary have in the modern world?

 Other spiritual traditions regard Mary as a manifestation of the Divine Mother.
 In this context, Mary’s compassion and spiritual wisdom resonates with Isis, Shakti, Tara, and Kwan Yin, within the traditions of Buddhism, Hinduism and ancient Egyptian mythology.

-In this seminar, we will take a look at what I call the Nine Narrow Gates through which Mary traveled.
-Together, we’ll explore the mystery and spiritual significance of Mary of Nazareth using canonical and non-canonical texts to illuminate the fullness of her story.
+In this seminar, we will take a look at what I call the Nine Narrow Gates through which Mary traveled -- the unveiling of the "me" and the discovery of inner freedom.
+Together, we’ll explore the mystery of Mary of Nazareth using canonical and non-canonical texts to illuminate the fullness of her story.
 Her challenges can help us understand our own journey through life.
 We'll also examine the concept of a Cosmic Mother, the Feminine Principle at the root of creation.

 November 3 - 6, 2015

 Mary of Nazareth & The Divine Mother